rmascarenhas/rmascarenhas.github.com/_posts/2012-05-31-writing-a-memory-allocator.markdown

 [There](http://www.canonware.com/jemalloc/) [are](http://www.hoard.org/)
 [many](http://www.malloc.de/en/) [memory](http://labs.omniti.com/labs/portableumem)
 allocators out there.
-However, they are some orders of magnitute more complex than the one we described here.
+However, they are some orders of magnitude more complex than the one we described here.
 Take a look at the Doug Lea's text on _dlmalloc_:
 [http://g.oswego.edu/dl/html/malloc.html](http://g.oswego.edu/dl/html/malloc.html).
 You can also peek at the source code, which is very well documented: